“It’s wrong,” says Neil Turok.

-August 2016 Quiet Expansion of our universe! by Bruce Camber starts with the Planck units and multiplies them by 2 over 200 times which is a very natural inflation.
+August 2016 Quiet Expansion of our universe! by Bruce Camber starts with the Planck units and multiplies them by 2 over 200 times (a very natural inflation).
 Totally predictive, the first 67 notations opening new possibilities to explore dark energy and dark matter, and isotropy and homogeneity.
 Camber says, “Perhaps we can put the big bang on ice!”

 January 2016 “Are Cosmologists Fooling Themselves About The Big Bang, Dark Matter And More?” by Brian Koberlein, Forbes Magazine, Jan 20, 2016 Brian is an astrophysicist, professor and author.
 His website: One Universe at a Time aka briankoberlein.com A link to our note to thank him.

 Feb 10, 2015 Is “Big Bang” a Big Bust?
 New physics theory says Yes!
 Lisa Zyga writing about the work of Ahmed Farag Ali and Saurya Das.